PluMGMK/vbesvga.drv/README.md

 This is a rewrite of the Windows 3.1 SVGA driver, designed to support **ALL** available 8-bit, 16-bit, 24-bit or 32-bit graphic modes on any system providing the [VESA BIOS Extensions](https://en.wikipedia.org/wiki/VESA_BIOS_Extensions) (hence the `VBE` in the name).
 It is based on the Video 7 SVGA driver included in the [Win16 Driver Development Kit](http://www.win3x.org/win3board/viewtopic.php?t=2776), with most of the hardware-specific code gutted out, and with support added for multi-byte pixels.

+## Issue Templates

+Issue templates were added to this repository in November 2025. **Please use them when reporting bugs!** By "use them", I mean "fill out the answers to the questions _in the given format_", **not** "select them and replace the content with your own freeform text".
+The questions are there for a reason, and if you don't provide all the information then I won't be able to figure out what's going on on your system.
+I know most of the currently-open issues don't follow these formats, but that's only because they predate the creation of the templates.
+The templates were written based on my experience of debugging all the previous issues, and reflect questions that I would otherwise need to ask anyway.

 ## Why on Earth did I make such a thing?

 * To demonstrate that it's possible to run Windows 3.1 in True-Colour Full HD